Drywall Cutting Tools and Tips

 It's comprised of two outer layers of special paper that conceal a gypsum-based core.
 Each drywall manufacturer might have a special recipe of ingredients found in the core, including a high-purity synthetic gypsum that's recovered from the flue gasses that are emitted from coal-fired power plants.

-Score & Snap
+What is Score & Snap When Cutting Drywall?

 To cut a straight line with drywall and create minimal airborne dust, you just score one side of the drywall with a sharp razor knife.
-Apply enough pressure to completely cut through the paper and into the gypsum core about one eighth inch.
+Apply enough pressure to completely cut through the paper and into the gypsum core about one-eighth inch.
 You need to cut this line all the way across the piece of drywall from edge to edge.